Analysis of the Public Debate from March 2020 to December 2022

 The video on the right depicts the evolution of news media coverage in November 2020.
 It highlights the significant global impact of the company announcements on the public debate.
 The analysis shows how this has shifted global media attention.
 Journalists now focus on the authorization process, availability forecasts and fair distribution strategies.
 Differences in the required refrigeration temperature, for example, triggered online discussions that the lack of suitable fridges might slow down vaccine distribution.

 Which stories accompany us as many countries come out of lockdown?
-To answer this question, the Corona Mood Barometer provides a story graph visualization that automatically clusters content streams into a set of emerging stories.
+To answer this question, the Corona Mood Barometer provides a story graph visualization that automatically clusters content streams into a set of emerging stories (webLyzard’s cluster map is an alternative visual representation).
 Such stories are groups of related news articles and social media postings.
 They indicate major events, for example, or intervention strategies to control the pandemic.

 The story graph illustrates perceptions of the enacted lockdown and social distancing measures (terms in Italic appear as labels).
 While there has been widespread acceptance in many European countries, as shown in our previous analysis of the coverage in Austria, the situation is more divided internationally.
 Protesters complained about an overreaction by health authorities.
 In particular, some of them perceived them a threat to their personal freedom.
 The first announcements of lockdown measures also brought shortages of various product categories including toilet paper, hand sanitizers and protective masks.
 Eyewitness accounts of the outbreak and a shortage of ventilators and intensive care beds in Italy and Iran highlighted the dramatic consequences of the exponential coronavirus spread.
 The rapidly increasing number of infections strengthened public support of government interventions.